maivincent/arribachocolat/_i18n/en/_posts/2024-02-18-teaone-65-chocolate.md

 ---
 layout: post
-title:  "Teaone - 65% Chocolate"
+title: Teaone - 65% Chocolate
 tags: [Dark, Pure]
 categories: [Teaone]
 ---

 I finally managed to find a new Teaone bar and try it.